 Luckily, we’re totally lame and are like grandpa and grandma because we aren’t a fan of drinking a lot and don’t really fancy bar and club hopping.
-Our idea of fun is traveling (which we put on hold to save money for it later) and watching TV and movies together with a beer in hand.
-We LOVE going out and trying new food and drinks, but it gets pricey so we kept it to a minimum.
+Our idea of fun is traveling (which we put on hold to save money for it later), and watching TV and movies together with a beer in hand.
+We LOVE going out and trying new food and drinks, but it gets pricey and we kept it to a minimum.

 More like some asshat just barely surviving if you ask me…

 I KNOW some people are thinking, “Wow, OK, so you spent $1000 AUD “living” in Australia, but you really didn’t live.
 You just survived.
 This is the lamest thing I’ve ever read and you totally suck.”

-After living and working in Australia and seeing how expensive things were, we decided against it.
-We would have spent our savings in a few months on that trip!
-We decided to put Australia on hold a bit longer and explore it when we have even more money to do it properly.
-The money we saved will be put to better use in cheaper countries that are also on our list to explore.
-Australia will be there waiting for us.
+After living and working in Australia, and seeing how expensive things were, we decided against it.
+We would have spent our savings in just a few months on that trip!
+We decided to put Australia on hold a bit longer and explore the country when we have even more money to do it properly.
+The money we saved was put to better use in cheaper countries that were also on our list to explore.
+Australia will still be there waiting for us.

 It proved to be well worth it and I wouldn’t change it for anything.
 Because we lived like this, we ended up saving SO MUCH money.

 Are you curious how much we saved living this way?
 We kept things on a tiny budget and it was all for good reason.
-Our savings accounts got a MAJOR boost and every hour worked was one step closer to the goal…
+Our savings accounts got a MAJOR boost and every hour worked was one step closer to the goal.

-I saved over $17,000 USD living and working in Australia!
+I saved over $20,000 USD living and working in Australia!
 Yeah, you’ll want to click that and read it after this… I’m almost done here.

 Another two months – April and October – We spent an extra few hundred bucks because we went to the Philippines and Indonesia for a quick jaunt.